ryanjho/ryanjho.github.io/trivia-app/README.md

-# Trivia App - _Bodoh Lah!_
+_Bodoh Lah!_ Trivia Game App

 ## Overview
-The Trivia App will allow users to answer Trivia questions and earn points
+The _Bodoh Lah!_ Trivia Game App will allow players to answer Trivia questions, earn points and save their high scores.

+There are different difficulty levels to the game - Easy, Medium, Hard and Random - and players can choose which level they would like to play the game.

+This Trivia Game App utilizes the Open Trivia DB API to obtain Trivia Questions.

 ## Technologies
 * HTML5